acyclics/ENGG1340_Group98/README.md

 Customer #  :   A       B

-Where # = no. of customer, A = randomly generated number 1, B = randomly generated number 2.
+where # = no. of customer, A = randomly generated number 1, B = randomly generated number 2.
 Details for these randomly generated number are within "main.cpp".
 Note that there are a total of N lines in the "Simulation" file because there are N customers (where N is user-defined) and each customer has randomly generated data.

 ### Function that serves to calculate the processing time each customer would spent at the cashier
 1. Function should take into account the amount of items and payment method.
 The combination of the two will be used to calculate the total amount of time a customer needs to spend at the cashier.